 Symptoms to look for:

-- Blood pressure: High or low blood pressure, low blood pressure can often have the symptom of light headedness that is associated with it.
+- Blood pressure: High or low blood pressure are signs to be aware of.
+Low blood pressure can often have the symptom of lightheadedness associated with it.

 - Food cravings and weight changes: Abnormal weight gain in the abdomen and thighs.
 Do you have cravings for salty or sugary foods, sometimes feeling uncontrollable?

 - Energy: Unable to stop, always on speed forward, ongoing fatigue, lack of stamina, feeling tired and wired much of the time.
 Lack of get up and go.

 - Emotions and coping ability: Inability to deal with day to day stress, feeling overwhelmed much of the time, struggling to get through the day, driven, having a very “short fuse”, anxiety attacks, and/or unable to reframe ones thinking.

 - Thinking: Mentally foggy, fuzzy thinking, inability to stay focused on one task, chronic racing thoughts.